HR-CMGT/MGDD-unity/README.md

 - Click the 'play' button

 #### Creating prefabs
-- Drag the Asteroid that has the move script into the prefab folder
+- Drag the Asteroid that has the move script from the scene panel into the prefab folder
 - Now drag three asteroids ships back from the prefab folder onto the stage

 #### Adding public properties to scripts